sprater/freenas-disktemp-graphs/README.md

 Note that you will need to re-run the `install_disktemp_graphs.sh` every time you restore your system or update it.

 Works with FreeNAS 11.1-U1.
+Each version of this repo will be tagged with the same version of FreeNAS where this configuration is known to work.

-I'll try to tweak these scripts to keep up with FreeNAS changes as the occur, but it won't be immediate.
-YMMV with other versions.
+I'll try to tweak these scripts to keep up with FreeNAS changes as they occur, but it won't be immediate.
+YMMV.